 Student athletes are required to have their own health and accident insurance and must show proof of insurance to practice and participate in any sport.

-International students are required to carry an NDUS health insurance policy as a prerequisite of enrollment.
+All international students (excluding Canadian) are required to carry North Dakota University System group health and accident insurance, or show proof of a qualifying exemption.

-ALCOHOL AND/OR DRUGS LRSC POLICY AND PROCEDURE MANUAL SECTION 1500.15
+ALCOHOL AND/OR DRUGS